Exabyte-io/documentation/docs/collaboration/organizations/teams.md

 # Actions

-A set of actions is made available to the [Owner and Administrators](roles.md) to manage the various Teams, in relation to their membership, entity assignment and permissions.
+A set of actions is made available to the [Owner and Administrators](roles.md) to manage the Teams - their membership, entity assignment and permissions.
 These actions are introduced [here](../actions/team/overview.md).